 3. Adjust the backrest forwards and backwards as well as up and down until it fits the hollow in your lower back.

 4. Sit upright with your arms hanging by your sides.
 Bend your elbows at about a right angle and adjust the armrest height until they barely touch the undersides of the elbows.
 Remove the armrest from the chair if the right level cannot be achieved or if the armrests, in their lowest adjustment, elevate your elbows even slightly.

 Take a break.
 Try not to sit in any one position for a long period of time.
 Take a quick stretch break or change position every 30 to 45 minutes.
 For a quick and easy stretch, stand up and raise your arms above your head.
 Here are more Postural Stretches, neck stretches (parts 1, 2 and 3) and Low Back Stretches to include in your mini breaks to help prevent and relieve the negative effects of sitting for long periods of time.

 Contact our office if you have any questions about office ergonomics and posture.

-Dr. Chris Enns, B.Sc., D.C. has been a chiropractor in Winnipeg, Manitoba since 2005.
+Dr. Chris Enns, B.Sc., D.C. has been a Winnipeg chiropractor since 2005.
 He is the owner of Balance Chiropractic and Wellness Centre, located at 121 St. Anne’s Rd in Winnipeg, Manitoba.
-Services include: chiropractic, massage therapy, athletic therapy, orthotics, spinal decompression therapy, x-ray services, and health and fitness consulting.
+Services include: chiropractic, massage therapy, athletic therapy, orthotics, spinal decompression therapy, laser therapy, x-ray services, and health and fitness consulting.